Workers' Compensation Claims and the Automobile Industry

 - Struck by object

 - Getting hands caught in machinery

 - Falls from heights

 A serious injury can force you to be out of work for weeks or months.
 A catastrophic injury such as amputation of a hand or foot or a serious third-degree burn may leave you with permanent disabilities and require physical rehabilitation.
-The Georgia’s workers’ compensation system pays for medical care, prescription drugs, physical therapy and replacement of lost income if you cannot work, no matter whose fault the accident was.
+Georgia's workers' compensation system pays for medical care, prescription drugs, physical therapy, and replacement of lost income if you cannot work, no matter whose fault the accident was.